-The Norwegian building stock consist of approximately 2.6 million dwellings in apartment buildings and small residential buildings.
+The Norwegian building stock consists of approximately 2.6 million dwellings in apartment buildings and small residential buildings.
 Figure 1 illustrates the building stock according to the latest available statistics.

-Figure 1 Age and building code distribution of dwellings (Statistics Norway and Multiconsult, January 2021)
+Figure 1 Age and building code distribution of dwellings December 2021 (Statistics Norway and Multiconsult)

-Of the total stock, apartments constitute 30%, and small residential buildings the remaining 70%.
+Of the total stock, apartments constitute approximately 35%, and small residential buildings the remaining 65%.
 However, the share of apartments is increasing and has been over the last couple of decades.